fromkeith/pio-preview/README.md

 This is an angularjs project.

 It is still a work in progress, and is not supported by Print.io.
+This is meant to be used injunction with  https://github.com/printdotio/pio.js

 See some examples at: http://fromkeith.github.io/pio-preview/